Hockey Camp Assistant + Tuck Shop

 Kim & Adam Grin are the founders, owners and directors of the Winning Techniques Camp.
-Kim was a competitive skater in singles, ice dance and pairs.
-She has over 30 years of coaching experience, being certified at 16 years old.
-She also pursued a bachelor of arts from York University.
+Kim was a competitive skater in singles, ice dance and pairs and has over 30 years of coaching experience.
+She pursued a bachelor of arts from York University.
 Kim has a passion for cooking and enjoys educating our campers in healthy lifestyle and eating choices.
 She’s also a former (and current, says Adam) beauty queen 🙂

 Adam is the eldest of 6 siblings.
-He left home at 12 years old to pursue competitive skating.
+He left home at 12 years of age to pursue competitive skating.
 In his ice dancing career, Adam competed at 6 national championships and worked his way up to becoming a member of the national team.
 He studied psychology and philosophy in his post-secondary education.
-Adam is an avid course slalom skier and also enjoys motorcycle racing and skydiving!
+Adam is an avid course slalom skier and also enjoys motorcycle racing, scuba diving and skydiving.

 Kim and Adam are adventurers and world travellers.
 They are currently on their way to completing a circumnavigation of the globe on their sailboat, SV Grin, along with their children Elly and Carl.
-Kim and Adam feel fortunate and thankful that parents have been trusting them for over 25 years in helping their children grow and learn.
-Their hope is that our Top 8 Skills Character Development Program will assist our campers in winning in their game of life.
+The CBC recently did a story on Elly and her adventures, click here to view.